iceddante/blog-usa/posts/serverless-architectures.md

 The same applies to the integration of FaaS services.
 It is still difficult to find a local implementation of the structure that embeds the functions.
 We will therefore have to use the final environment directly.
 Although staging concepts separate test use from production use, unfortunately this does not apply to all services.

 #### Deployment & versioning
-Currently, no successful pattern has been established for the packaging and deployment phase`s.
+Currently, no successful pattern has been established for the packaging and deployment phase's.
 That's why we are rapidly facing constraints on atomic function deployment.
 Take the case of a series of functions that run, to ensure a consistent deployment, you will have to stop your service at the origin of the triggering events, then deploy all your functions and then activate the service again.
 This can be a major problem for applications requiring high availability.
 The same goes for the application versioning and rollback phase.

 #### Supervision
 To date, the only possible solutions for monitoring and debugging your functions in detail are those provided by the service provider and are generally relatively immature.
 Even though enormous efforts are being made as with the release of AWS X-Ray, there is still a long way to go in order to have a complete and specific FaaS solution.